 - You want to change the type of mortgage you’re on – maybe your financial circumstances have changed and you’d like to overpay more than your current deal allows.

 Remortgaging isn’t right for everyone.
 If your home has decreased in value, your circumstances have changed for the worse, you don’t have much left to repay, or you could incur significant fees, you might not have anything to gain by remortgaging.
 To work out if remortgaging would benefit you, speak to a mortgage adviser.

 How do I remortgage?

 You can either remortgage with your existing lender (known as a product transfer), or switch to a different deal with a new lender.
 The choice is yours and there are pros and cons to both decisions.
 Product transfers may take less time and save you fees, as you shouldn’t need to involve a conveyancing solicitor, however, you may miss out on better deals elsewhere in the market.
 An experienced mortgage adviser can help you find the right mortgage for you.
-With Moneybox Mortgage Advice, you can get free, impartial advice and access to over 90 lenders.
+With Moneybox Mortgages, you can get free, impartial advice and access to over 90 lenders.
 You can also complete your mortgage application from start to finish, all from within the app.